Malicious Communications (Social Media) Bill

 Register of Regulated Platforms

-The Secretary of State will maintain a register of regulated social media platforms, considering factors like technological capabilities, UK user numbers, and revenue generated in the UK when deciding which platforms to include.
-The register will be subject to annual review.
-Press and broadcast media are excluded.
+The Secretary of State will create and maintain a register of regulated social media platforms, considering factors like the platform’s technological capabilities, UK user base, UK revenue, and global turnover.
+This register will be reviewed annually.
+The bill exempts press and broadcast media.

 Government Spending